PLK2/Security-Atlas/01-Initial-Setup.md

 To repeat, this guide is a mockup of this process using a text editor.
 A polished, use-specific program is required to test its potential.
 Until then, we'll be using text files.

+The goal: develop a user-friendly atlas, a personal repository, that maps out the characteristics and relationships of a system.

 ## Objects
 A network is made up of objects that relate to one another; when shown visually, each object is a node on a [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph).
-Objects can be anything you need them to be: sticky notes, safes, people, etc.
+Objects can be anything you need them to be: sticky notes, safes, people, etc. Anything that plays a role in your network is an object to include.

-The first step in this tutorial is to start with a rough sketch or outline of the network you want to study.

 Let's create our first object.
-In our system, each object will be defined by its own, single text file.
+Each object will be defined by its own, single text file.
 All we'll do is create a new text file with a filename being the name of our object; then we'll include a heading in the file with the name of our object.
 In this case, "Sticky-Note-1":

 ```
 Sticky-Note-1.txt

 # Sticky-Note-1
 ```

+This is the first node in our graph.

 ## Owners
-Each object has one or more **Owners**.
-These are all the other objects that are required to access the object in question (or is a backup copy of the object, more on that later).
+Each object has one or more **Owners** which are all the other objects that are required to access the object in question.
 Let's say Bob owns Sticky-Note-1:

 ```
 Sticky-Note-1.txt

 # Sticky-Note-1

-Owners:
+## Owners:
 - [[Bob.txt]]
 ```
 ```